 The Group's construction works are labour-intensive in nature.
-During the three years ended 31 March 2021, the Group and its subcontractors did not experience any material shortage of labour, industrial actions, strikes or material increase in labour costs.
+During the three years ended 31 March 2022, the Group and its subcontractors did not experience any material shortage of labour, industrial actions, strikes or material increase in labour costs.
 However, there is no assurance that the Group will not experience these problems in the future when the peak load of construction activities is ongoing.
-In the event that there is a significant increase in the costs and demand of labour and we have to retain our labour by increasing their wages, the Group's staff cost and/ or subcontractors fail to retain the Group's existing labour and/or recruit sufficient labour in a timely manner to cope with the Group's existing or future projects, the Group may not be able to complete the Group's projects on schedule and within budget, and the Group's operations and profitability may be adversely affected.
+In the event that there is a significant increase in the costs and demand of labour and we have to retain our labour by increasing their wages, the Group's staff cost and/ or subcontracting cost will increase and thus lower our profitability.
+On the other hand, if the Group or the Group's subcontractors fail to retain the Group's existing labour and/or recruit sufficient labour in a timely manner to cope with the Group's existing or future projects, the Group may not be able to complete the Group's projects on schedule and within budget, and the Group's operations and profitability may be adversely affected.